 Marseille is a safe place to visit—with a little know-how.
 Locals helped us put together this guide to staying safe in Marseille, which covers everything from the coronavirus to tips for solo travelers.
-(This guide is meant for use once travel is safe.)

 Today, a frequent question about traveling to France concerns the coronavirus.
 When will France be safe for travel?